Afghan clerics demand punishment for Koran burners

 "The council strongly condemns this crime and inhumane, savage act by American troops by desecrating holy Korans," members of a council of clerics said after meeting President Hamid Karzai, according to a statement issued by his office.

-"The council emphasized that the apology for this evil act can never be accepted.
+"The council emphasised that the apology for this evil act can never be accepted.
 Those who committed this crime must be publicly tried and punished."

 Despite apologies from President Barack Obama and other senior U.S. officials, the desecration of the Korans at Bagram air base ignited a wave of anti-Western fury across Afghanistan, including protests that killed 30 people.